Mythologos/PILA-Code/transduction/README.md

-# Experiments for PILA: A Historical-Linguistic Dataset of Proto-Italic and Latin
+# Transduction Experiments for "PILA: A Historical-Linguistic Dataset of Proto-Italic and Latin"

+This repository contains the code for the transduction-based experiments in the paper "PILA: A Historical-Linguistic Dataset of Proto-Italic and Latin" (Bothwell *et al.*, 2024).
+Specifically, it performs the tasks of *reflex prediction* (from Proto-Italic to Latin) and *etymon reconstruction* (from Latin to Proto-Italic).
-This repository contains the code for the experiments in the paper "PILA: A Historical-Linguistic Dataset of Proto-Italic and Latin" (Bothwell et al., 2024).
-It includes all of the code necessary to reproduce the experiments, as well as a Docker image definition that can be used to replicate the software environment it was developed in.
+It includes all the code necessary to reproduce the experiments, as well as a Docker image definition that can be used to replicate the software environment it was developed in.

 ## Directory Structure

+This directory contains the following subdirectories:
 * `data/`: Contains the preprocessed training, validation, and test splits of the PILA dataset used for the experiments.
 * `predictions/`: Contains outputs predicted by the transformer models whose